medcomdk/MedComLandingPage/docs/index.md

 [To get started with TouchStone please take a look here](assets/documents/TouchStoneGettingStarted.md)

-## 4 Governance
+## 4 Change Manegment and Versioning

 ### Versioning of FHIR standard

 MedComs FHIR standards follow <a href="https://semver.org/" target="_blank">semantic versioning version 2.0</a>, adjusted to the workflow in MedCom.
 Each document such as clinical guidelines, use cases or other documentation will each have a version and a releasenote, to keep track of the changes in the document.
 The Implementation Guide will have one version that covers all the artifacts in the Implementation Guide.

 Semantic versioning includes three numbers, seperated by dot, eg. 2.1.4.
 The numbers are called major.minor.patch, representing different degrees of changes.
 The major and minor versions will represented in Det Rådgivende Udvalg for Standarder og Arkitekturer (RUSA).
 If a document or IG has an extra number eg. 2.1.4-a.1 it means that it is a prerelease, and therefore not for implementation yet.
-In this Standard Operating Procedure (SOP) [INSERT LINK!] you can read more about the use of semantic versioning in MedCom and what it means for changes the FHIR standards.
+In this Standard Operating Procedure (SOP) (LINKET KOMMER SNART) you can read more about the use of semantic versioning in MedCom and what it means for changes the FHIR standards.

 ### Change Requests and Improvements